ameseee/kwk-curriculum-site/web-app/lessons/dom-manipulation-2/index.md

 ## DOM Manipulation

-Turn and Talk - what can we do with DOM Manipulation as of now?

 You've already come so far with implementing JavaScript to manipulate the DOM!
 Today we will take it to the next level.
 We are going to build a site that can take user input multiple times and keep adding each input to a list.
 This "To-Do List" is a very common app that developers use as they are learning JavaScript.
 Here's an example of something like what we will build by the end of this lesson:

 <p class="to-do">add screen shot of a to-do list</p>